 In fact, 6 oysters provides you with 500% of your daily requirement of zinc.
 Get slurpin’!

 You probably don’t need another reason to eat chocolate, but here it is.
-Turns out chocolate has an incredible impact on your skin.
+Turns out our favourite sweet food chocolate has an incredible impact on your skin.

 Over the course of 6 - 12 weeks, studies were performed on 2 groups of women who were given cocoa powder daily.
 The results - thicker, more hydrated and smoother skin after 12 weeks.